-Luckily, the power of a pressure washer can blast away this unappealing buildup, making your walls look brand new again.
+This can turn a once-beautiful wall into a nightmare of dirt streaks and mildew growth.
+Luckily, the power of a pressure washer can blast the stains away and make your walls look new again.

 Before doing any power washing, you need to make sure there aren't any cracks or chips in the stucco.
 If there are, water can seep through them, potentially leading to structural damage down the line.

-You're going to need a good detergent in order to give your stucco the shine it once had.
+When washing stucco, it's best to divide the project up and work from section to section.
+You're going to need a proper detergent in order to give your stucco the shine it once had.